sachin-bi/URL_Shortener/README.md

 # URL_Shortener
-Used : nodejs, express, mongodb
+Used : JS, nodejs, express, mongodb

 This can be used to shorten a link.
 Just the backend part is done here.